-SPN's are completed by faculty in consultation with the Program Director to address academic and/or performance issue(s).
+SPNs are completed by faculty or staff in consultation with the Program Director for academic issues or Director of Student Affairs and DEI (or designees) for non-academic concerns.
 Examples of SPN categories include, but are not limited to:

-• Academic Performance
+- Academic Performance

 - Failure to meet course outcomes.

-- Professional Performance (inappropriate or unsatisfactory profession performance) Examples include, but are not limited to:
+- Professional Performance (inappropriate or unsatisfactory professional performance).

+Examples include, but are not limited to:

+- Unsafe practices

-- o Late work
+- Late work

 - Tardiness or absence from lab/clinical

 - Violations of the Dress Code Policy

+- Conduct (violations of the Bellin College Student Foundational Behaviors or Code of Conduct).
+Examples include, but are not limited to:

+- Student Behaviors

+- Violations of the Dress Code Policy

-- o Unethical or illegal behavior
+- o Unethical or Illegal Behavior

+- Unprofessional Communication/Behavior

-- Repeated infractions of College policies
+- Repeated Infractions of College Policies

-- Persistent negative responses toward constructive feedback